-The compensation plan 2001 while you are employed as President of West Telemarketing Corporation is being revised as indicated below:
+The 2002 compensation plan for your employment as President of West Telemarketing Corporation is as follows:

 - 1. Your base salary will be \$200,000.00.
-Should you elect to voluntarily terminate your employment, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
-This will be reviewed on an annual basis and revised, if necessary in accordance with the consumer price index. - 2.
-The rate factors used to calculate your pre-tax profit bonus are being revised according to the schedule below.
-You are eligible to receive a quarterly performance bonus based on each quarter's pre-tax profit growth when compared to the same quarter the previous year.
+Should your employment terminate before the end of the year, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
+This will be reviewed on an annual basis and revised, if necessary, in accordance with the consumer price index. - 2.
+The rate factors used to calculate your pre-tax, pre-corporate allocation profit bonus are being revised according to the schedule below.
+You are eligible to receive a quarterly performance bonus based on each quarter's pre-tax, pre-corporate allocation profit growth when compared to the same quarter the previous year.
 A negative differential will result in a loss carry forward to be applied to future bonus calculations.
-The bonus will be calculated by multiplying the year-to-date pre-tax profit differential times the rate factor from the table below minus bonuses paid year-to-date for the respective calendar year.
+The bonus will be calculated by multiplying the year-to-date pre-tax, pre-corporate allocation profit differential times the rate factor from the table below minus bonuses paid year-to-date for the respective calendar year.